 In parallel, though, a spark of fascination with the business world—kindled by a decade of mornings spent reading my dad's copy of the Wall Street Journal at the kitchen table—had expressed itself in early application and acceptance to Harvard Business School.
 So, after two years in San Francisco, I moved back to Boston in the fall of 2011 to begin again.

 Then, it was back to Boston for one more year of classes; one more year of focused learning.
 I took my first real computer science class as a capstone to the previous few years of learning Ruby.
 I studied social networks and supply chains and so many other things.
 I read a lot of books.
 In the midst of all that, I realized that Berlin was exactly where I wanted to be.
 And now I live here.
 It still feels unreal.

-Every couple of months, I write a longer letter about what I’ve learned lately that I’d love to send to you.
+Every now and then, I write a longer letter about what I’ve learned lately that I’d love to send to you.
 It’s probably the best way to get to know me besides sitting down together for a long talk.
 Which sounds nice, actually—I hope we get to do that sometime.

 Going back in time: these are things I’ve loved before.

 I spent the summer of 2007 submerged in words, learning Russian in Vermont.
 I’d taken two years of classes, but it didn’t matter: arriving at Middlebury meant landing on another planet.
 In the beginning, I knew just enough grammar to get by, but my vocabulary was beyond basic.
 At breakfast and late at night, my friends and I would play with words and fall out of our chairs laughing, delighting in language—amazed at how little we knew, how much there was to say.
 The summer started with fragments and ended with sentences, with whole stories, with foreign dreams: every day felt new.